Earl Bell: Early life and education

 Bell was born in Panama to William "Papa" K. Bell and Yola Zimmerman Bell.
-His father was a medical doctor, a Masters Record Holder pole vaulter, and attended the University of Arkansas.
-The family moved from Panama to Jonesboro, Arkansas in 1960.
+His father was a medical doctor, a masters record-holder in pole vaulting, and attended the University of Arkansas.
+The family moved from Panama to Jonesboro, Arkansas, in 1960.

 In 1973, Bell entered Arkansas State University.
 He graduated in 1988 with a BSc degree in accounting.
-While attending Arkansas State, Bell won the NCAA title in 1975–77.
-He also won the AAU championships in 1976 and 1984, placing third in 1981.
-In addition to participating in the Olympics, Bell won a gold medal at the 1975 Pan American Games and finished fifth in 1991.
+While attending Arkansas State, Bell won the NCAA pole vault title in 1975, 1976, and 1977.
+He also won the AAU championships in 1976 and 1984 and placed third in 1981.
+Bell won a gold medal at the 1975 Pan American Games and finished fifth at the 1991 Pan American Games.

-Bell came to the 1976 U.S. Olympic Trials as the world record holder.
-At the trials, he lent his pole to David Roberts, who broke his pole.
-Roberts won the trials with a new world record, and placed third at the Olympics, while Bell finished second and sixth, respectively.
+Bell entered the 1976 U.S. Olympic Trials as the world record holder.
+During the trials, he lent his pole to David Roberts, who broke it.
+Roberts won the trials with a new world record, while Bell finished second.
+At the 1976 Summer Olympics, Roberts won the bronze medal and Bell finished sixth.

 Bell won the British AAA Championships title at the 1981 AAA Championships.

 Coaching career

-After retiring from competitions Bell established Bell Athletics outside of Jonesboro, where he coached Jeff Hartwig, Derek Miles, Kellie Suttle, Daniel Ryland, and Jillian Schwartz, among other top pole vaulters.
+After retiring from competition, Bell established Bell Athletics outside Jonesboro, Arkansas, where he coached Jeff Hartwig, Derek Miles, Kellie Suttle, Daniel Ryland, and Jillian Schwartz, among other pole vaulters.

 Bell is married and has three children: Drew, Sam, and Henry.

 Rankings

-Rare among vaulters, Bell managed to stay relatively healthy and productive for a long career, gaining US rankings among the best for 16 consecutive years in the Track and Field News annual rankings.